clearpath-docs/moose-sphinx-tutorials/doc/MooseUpdate.rst

 MCU Firmware Update
 -------------------

+You need to use an external PC to update Moose's firmware.
+You cannot use Moose's internal PC, as installing the firmware requires power-cycling the MCU.
+Moose's MCU controls the power supply to the internal PC.
+These instructions assume the external PC is running some flavour of Linux with the firmware's .bin file downloaded to it.

 When you update packages, there is periodically a new version of Moose's firmware available.
 You will know this is the case in one of two ways:

-1. The firmware and PC are unable to connect to each other, which will be apparent if TODO `what is the visual indication?`
+1. The firmware and PC are unable to connect to each other, which will be apparent if Moose's heartbeat LED does not flash continuously while the robot is powered on; or
 2. If the firmware version number in the ``/status`` message does not match the package version output by
    |dpkg_s_firmware|.
 In the future there will be an automated check for this which outputs
    a diagnostics warning when a firmware update is available to be applied.